CheyennePierpont6459/PAC-MAN-Project-FA24/README.md

 # PAC-MAN-Project-FA24
 This is a group project for fundamentals of Computer Networks at Indiana University Southeast.
-Cheyenne Pierpont & and Rory Stiff
+Cheyenne Pierpont &  Rory Stiff
 Project Outline:

 Our Project proposal is to make a network gamed connected through two laptops.
 Is a